psliz05/pycrest/README.txt

 pip3 install matplotlib
 ------------------------
-then 'cd' to the pycrest directory use 'source bin/activate' in pycrest directory enter 'python3 cresta.py' to open
+then 'cd' to the pycrest directory cc -fPIC -shared -o rot3d.so rot3d.c (enter this in the command line)

+enter 'source bin/activate' in pycrest directory enter 'python3 cresta.py' to open
 ------------------------
 change ChimeraX path to the latest version: